tektoncd/pipeline/docs/tutorial.md

 ```

 The `Succeded` status indicates that your `Pipeline` completed without errors.
-You can also see the statuses of the individual `Tasks`.
+You can also see the statuses of the individual `TaskRuns`.

 ## (Optional) Running this tutorial locally